Force over Distance: Chapter 18

 Rush sighed.
 “No no, Dr. Park, everything’s fine.”

-Young waved James back into her seat.
-Greer followed more slowly.
-Young caught Brody’s eye.
-“You mind if we just—” He looked pointedly at an empty table.
+Young waved James back to her seat, then caught Brody’s eye.
+“You mind if we just—” He gestured at an empty table.

 “Scott has the bridge.”
-Young grabbed the back of a chair at the nearest empty table, pulled it out for Rush, then dropped into a seat on the opposite side.
+Young grabbed a chair, pulled it out for Rush, then dropped into a seat opposite the scientist.

 The entire room stared at them.

-//Any chance you can lend me your ability to ignore people?// Young asked dryly.
+//Any chance you can lend me your ability to ignore people?// Young asked.

 //Very possibly.//